- July 1, 2025

 Trading Breakouts That Fail

-When you trade the breakout, it’s important to understand how to identify signs of potential failure before entering into any position.
-One way is by looking at volume levels after the breakout period.
-If volume fails to pick up significantly after breaking out from its previous range, then chances are high that it could retrace back within its prior range soon after breaking out – thus resulting in a failed breakout trade setup.
+When trading breakouts, it’s important that you recognize potential failure signals before entering a position.
+One effective method is monitoring volume levels after the breakout occurs.
+If volume doesn’t increase substantially after price breaks out of its previous range, there’s a high probability that price will retrace back into that range – resulting in a failed breakout setup.

-While this trade eventually moves up after price played around the break area, this is what we’d not want to see.
-No increase of volume after the break, no strong move away from the zone, and the biggest fault is the momentum that propelled the break came from the low of the area.
-Look for consolidations near resistance as well as higher lows when looking for a break and retest long.
+While this trade eventually moves higher after price action around the breakout area, it demonstrates several undesirable characteristics.
+There’s no volume increase following the break, no strong momentum away from the zone, and most importantly, the momentum driving the break originated from the bottom of the area.
+When looking for a break and retest long setup, seek consolidations near resistance and establish higher lows.

 If you can identify a false breakout in the markets, it is important to manage your risk and position size accordingly.
 By understanding how to properly manage your risk when trading breakouts, you can be better prepared for success with your next trade.